thomaspeugeot/phyllotaxymusic/README.md

 Those guys have fun jobs.
 In the office of Stephane D.,
-a "spiral plants" specialist I visited, the shelves are full of beautiful dried spécimen that people send from all over the world.
+a "spiral plants" specialist I visited, the shelves are full of beautiful dried spécimen that people send him from all over the world.
 Each plant has spectacular spiral arragenement of leaves.
 They form spirals that run upward the trunks.